Work Location Varies Based on Project Location

-The Journeyman Lineman is responsible for installing, repairing, and maintaining overhead electrical power lines.
-This position is the highest of a multi-step progression from Apprentice Lineman to Journeyman Lineman and is expected to know all aspects of Journeyman Lineman duties for the company.
+The Apprentice Lineman is responsible for installing, repairing, and maintaining overhead electrical power lines.
 Lineman will perform live line maintenance, construction support, and detailed inspections for transmission lines and structures.
 Lineman will construct, inspect, and repair transmission lines from a helicopter platform, helicopter skid, transferring to the structure, short haul method, and wire-walking on both energized and de-energized lines.

 MAIN RESPONSIBILITIES AND FUNCTIONS

 Safety as a Value - The safety and health of each employee at PLH Group, Inc. (PLH) is more than a priority; it is a value that is ingrained in the way we conduct our business and live our lives.
 This philosophy has been implemented companywide as our driving force.
 We expect complete dedication to the elimination of unsafe practices and conditions.
 This is to be upheld by every employee of PLH, regardless of any other factor.